 There are progression routes in all sectors with a positive attitude towards achievement and Apprenticeships.
 The retention rates and achievement rates within the Construction Sectors are excellent with strong links with industry and employers both in the local community and beyond.

 Bridgwater College will also be running a 5 day course on Monday 20 July – Friday 24 July with New English Workshop.

 The College's specialist Construction Training Centre in Wylds Road, Bridgwater, opened in May 2011 and provides instruction not only in the main trades of brickwork, carpentry, electrical, plumbing and plastering but also in scaffolding and all forms of lifting operations.
 With 4000 square metres of flexible training space, two gantry cranes and a series of purpose-built plumbing and electrical bays, the Centre is superbly equipped to meet the training needs of local construction-based businesses.
 There is also a computer suite from which clients can access the online CSCS Health and Safety Test, and of course the Centre will be offering Client/Contractor National Safety Group (CCNSG) training as a pre-requisite for anyone wishing to work on the proposed nuclear new-build.

 The College’s commitment to construction training doesn’t stop there.
-By the end of the year it will also have a fully-operational civil engineering training facility out at Cannington, close to Hinkley C, where all forms of groundwork, concrete pouring, construction plant and lifting operations will be taught.
+The College recently opened for business at its brand new Construction Skills and Innovation Centre in Cannington where all forms of groundwork, concrete pouring, construction plant and lifting operations will be taught.

 Overall, the significant investment that the College is making in the delivery of relevant, practical, transferable skills is designed to ensure that local people can access the training they need in order to benefit from the significant investment that is coming to the region.